 Let us now inquire if all the laws, ordinances, and commands in the Bible are intended as our rule of faith and practice-as a law now binding upon us?
 God commanded Adam that he should not eat of the tree in the midst of the garden of Eden.
 Is this a law unto modern christians?
-No. God commanded Noah that he should build an ark of certain dimensions, and of a certain kind of wood : that he should take into the ark a certain number of beasts and fowls.
+No. God commanded Noah that he should build an ark of certain dimensions, and of a certain kind of wood: that he should take into the ark a certain number of beasts and fowls.
 Are these commands binding upon christians now?
 Surely not.
 God commanded Abraham to leave the land of Chaldea and go into a land wherein he was a stranger.
 Must modern christians obey this command?
 Abraham was commanded to offer up his son Isaac.
 Is this a law of God's kingdom now?
-God commanded the Israelites to leave Egypt-to walk through the Red Sea---to pitch their tents in a certain way----to travel in a certain order-to build a tabernacle after a certain pattern which he gave them-to offer various animals and fowls as sacrifices.
-Are these commands, laws, or ordinances the Saints' "rule of faith and practice " in these days ?
+God commanded the Israelites to leave Egypt-to walk through the Red Sea-to pitch their tents in a certain way-to travel in a certain order-to build a tabernacle after a certain pattern which he gave them-to offer various animals and fowls as sacrifices.
+Are these commands, laws, or ordinances the Saints' "rule of and fowls as sacrinces.
+Are these commands, have, or ordinances the banks "Inte of faith and practice" in these days?
 They are not.
 God commanded the tribes of Israel to slay both men, women, and children-old and young.
-Must the Saints in all ages be governed by that command ?
-No. God commanded Israel to encompass the walls of Jericho a certain number of times, blowing upon ram's horns.
+Must the Saints in all ages be governed by that command?
+No. God commanded Israel to encompass the walls of Jericho a certain number of times, blowing upon rains horns.
+Is this a law walls of Jericho a certain number of times, blowing upon rains horns.
 Is this a law or command to be observed now?
-Verily, no. Jesus com-ananded Peter to go and catch a fish in order to pay taxes.
+Verily, no. Jesus commanded Peter to go and catch a fish in order to pay taxes.
 Is this command in force yet?
-Jesus commanded the apostles to tarry in Jerusalem a certain time, until they were qualified to preach.
+Jesus com-manded the apostles to tarry in Jerusalem a certain time, until they were qualified to preach.
 Must all other Saints wait in Jerusalem for a like qualification?
-An angel of the Lord commanded Philip to go into the south country; another angel commanded Cornelius to send for Peter; an angel commanded Joseph, the husband of Mary, to flee into Egypt, and, after tarrying there a certain time, an angel commanded him to return again to the land of Israel.
-Will any one pretend to say that any of these commands are to be observed now?
-There are many thousands of laws, commands, ordinances, and sayings, like the foregoing, both in the Old and New Testaments, that modern Saints cannot obey: indeed, it would be the height of delusion, and a great sin, to undertake to obey them now.
-Could any man remain guiltless and kill little infant children now, because such a command was given to Israel?
-No, he could not.
+An angel of the Lord commanded Philip to go into the south country; another angel command-ed Cornelius to send for Peter: an angel commanded Joseph, the husband of Mary, to flee into Egypt, and after tarrying there a certain time, an angel commanded him to return again to the land of Israel.
+Will any one pretend to say, that any of these commands are to be observed now?
+There are many thousands of laws, commands, ordinances, and sayings, like the foregoing, both in the Old and New Testaments, that modern Saints cannot obey : indeed it would be the height of delusion and a great sin to undertake to obey them now.
+Could any man remain guiltless, and kill little infant children now because such a command was given to Israel?
+No, they could not.
 The most of the commands and ordinances of the Bible were limited in their application, and were never intended to be binding upon future generations.
 Many were limited to single individuals, and they only were required to obey them; and when once obeyed, they were no longer binding upon those individuals nor any one else.
-Other laws in the Bible were given to govern all Israel for many generations; yet these also were limited to Israel, and were never intended to govern Gentile christians.
-Most of the commands and laws in the Bible were given according to circumstances: as the circumstances were constantly changing, so the commands and laws were constantly changing to suit circumstances.
+Other laws in the Bible were given to govern all Israel for many generations: yet these also were limited to Israel and were never intended to govern Gentile Most of the commands and laws in the Bible were given according to christians. circumstances; as the circumstances were constantly changing, so the commands and laws were constantly changing to suit such circumstances.